Research and innovation

 We have pioneered many new treatments, published numerous research papers and are a leading centre for islet transplants, which involves extracting islet cells from the pancreas of a deceased donor and implanting them in the liver of someone with type 1 diabetes.

 We have an exemplary academic record.
 26% of our papers submitted to the Research Excellence Framework were rated ‘world-leading’ and 74% ‘internationally excellent'.
-We are looking to build on this success and establish the Institute as a major UK centre for diabetes and obesity research.
+We are looking to build on this success and establish ourselves as a major UK centre for diabetes and obesity research.

 Our key research achievements include: